mhaugrud/msumcspy/_sources/Strings/LSystems.rst

     main()

-Try running the example above with different values for the ``numIters`` parameter.
+Try running the example above with different values for the ``timesToRepeat`` parameter.
 You should see that for values 1, 2, 3, and 4, the strings generated follow the example above exactly.